baltpeter/ios-privacy-violations/notes.md

 * [x] Graphs
 * [ ] Compare library offsets before and after restart (see `8865`)

-## Simon

-* Limitation: Jailbreak detection
-* How to Abgabe?
-* Assume that people have seen the previous talk?

 ## References

 * Activator commands: